ADC - Analog data acquisition

 Signal specification

-- The output signal returns a single-precision floating-point value representing the measured quantity in its physical unit (e.g. Volts, Amperes).
-When
+• The output signal returns a single-precision floating-point value representing the measured quantity in its physical unit (e.g. Volts, Amperes).

-must match the configuration set on the frontpanel of the B-Box RCP.
-If the device is a B-Board PRO, it must be set to x2, to account for the +/- 5V input full-scale of the B-Board PRO (as opposed to +/- 10V on the B-Box RCP).
+• Programmable gain value must match the configuration set on the frontpanel of the B-Box RCP.
+If the device is a B-Box Micro or a B-Board PRO, it must be set to x2, to account for the +/- 5V input full-scale (as opposed to +/- 10V on the B-Box RCP).

 C++ functions